Microinsurance and Emerging Markets

 Swiss Re identifies emerging markets as countries in South and East Asia, Latin America and the Caribbean, Central and Eastern Europe, Africa, the Middle East (excluding Israel), Central Asia and Turkey.
-Emerging market premiums rose from $728 billion in 2012 to $788 billion in 2013, driven by strong growth in the nonlife sector.
-Nonlife premiums have been rising by more than the annual average emerging market economic growth rate since 2006.
-Life sector premiums had 6.4 percent growth in 2013 compared with 5.2 percent in 2012, when growth in the sector was constrained by declines in the two key markets, China and India.
+Emerging market premiums rose from $778 billion in 2013 to $839 billion in 2014, driven by strong growth in both the nonlife and life sectors.
+Each year since 2006, emerging market nonlife premiums have risen 1.5 times the annual average economic growth rate, according to Swiss

 Allianz.
 Microinsurance at Allianz Group, Quarterly Update, April, 2012.